3mdeb/openpower-coreboot-docs/devnotes/mvpd_partition_structure.md

 `LWP0`, `LWP1`, `LWP2`, `LWP3`,\
 `LWP4`, `LWP5`, `MER0`, `VER0`,\
 `VINI`, `VMSC`, `VRML`, `VWML`\
-It is unknown if other keyword names could also be present in `MVPD`.
+It is unknown if other `Keyword` names could also be present in `MVPD`.

 ```cpp
 struct record {